omshankar1/casper-blogging-template/site/content/post/enhanced_networking.md

 ---
 date: 2018-09-22T20:04:40.407Z
-title: T3 vs T2 comparison
+title: T3 vs T2 ec2 instance comparison
 ---

+## T2 vs T3

-This blog does a simple and naivee performance comparison to establish my opinionated view on slowly gravitating towards Nitro(KVM) based hypervisors from XEN based hypervisors.
+This blog does a simple and naive performance comparison to establish my opinionated view on slowly gravitating towards Nitro(KVM) based hypervisors from XEN based hypervisors.
 There are lot of videos on youtube describing about Nitro by AWS.
 There is excellent article by Brenden Gregg http://brendangregg.com/blog/2017-11-29/aws-ec2-virtualization-2017.html looking at the evolution of hypervisors used by AWS.